yhua03/CLS161-DH-Portfolio/_lessons/n_grams.md

 ---
 layout: page
 title: Keywords in Context (Using n-grams) with Python
-description: This lesson uses Python to extract all possible n-grams from a body of text.
+description: This lesson uses Python to extract all possible n-grams from a body of text and subsequently generate keywords in context from them.
 ---

 ## Source